 During Songkran in Bangkok, you can see that having fun is a big part of Thai culture – having fun amid scorching heat is no exception.
 As the hottest month of the year, April sees the entire country go bananas in friendly water fights and street parties that last nearly a week.

-Note: Songkran in Thailand is officially observed 3 days as a national vacation, and though the government may announce varying official dates, it’s usually between the 13th and 15th of April.
+Note: Songkran in Thailand is officially observed 3 days as a national holiday, and although the government may announce varying official dates, it’s usually between the 13th and 15th of April.
 Even so, celebrations often last an entire week!

 Songkran in Bangkok - one of the highlights of Bangkok Events Calendar and The Ultimate Guide to Songkran (Read all about Bangkok here)